smravec/Linux-Notes/Arch-Base-Install.md

 ```
 vim /etc/hostname
 ```
-after that press I, write your hostname on the top , press esc and then press :wq
+after that press i, write your hostname on the top , press esc and then press :wq
 ```
 your_hostname_without_spaces_all_lowercap
 ```